 Innovation & Technical Expertise: Innovation is deep-rooted in the DNA of your Company.
 Seya executes complex and hazardous chemical processes with high success rates by leveraging its License for niche chemistries from expert Technology Suppliers in Germany and its capability in managing, storing and handling various types of chemicals in quantities ranging from few kilos to several tons.
-Your Company's ability to develop new product application and to customise products to suit customer needs have helped in expanding its customer base and thereby enabling your Company to establish its leadership position.
-Your Company's expertise and competence provides customers the comfort that it will undertake these complex processes safely and, in a cost, competitive manner while adhering to the highest standards of quality.
+Your Company's ability to develop new product application and to customize products to suit customer needs have helped in expanding its customer base and thereby enabling your Company to establish its leadership position.
+Your Company's expertise and competence provides customers the comfort that it will undertake these complex processes safely and in a cost competitive manner while adhering to the highest standards of quality.
 The enriching product mix combined with scale has enhanced the earning efficiency of value chain.
 Your Company's focus on R&D initiatives for Speciality Chemicals has built technological capabilities through know-how transfer resulting in several differentiated processes/ chemistries.
-The focus has always been on development of newer and niche value-added products and process chemistries, improving product quality and process yields of existing products, forward integration for downstream products etc, with thrust on environment friendly processes to further strengthen its global presence in the end-user applications.
+The focus has always been on improving product quality and process yields of existing products, forward integration for downstream products etc, with thrust on environment friendly processes to further strengthen its global presence in the end-user applications.

 Quality, Safety, Sustainability: Your Company practices the most stringent global environment, health and safety standards, ensuring optimal productivity and business sustainability.
-Seya has been REACH-compliant and emphasizes on Reduce-Reuse-Recover principles across its manufacturing site following the highest SHE (Safety, Health & Environment) standards.
+Seya emphasizes on Reduce-Reuse-Recover principles across its manufacturing site following the highest SHE (Safety, Health & Environment) standards.
 Your Company is looked upon as a benchmark and standard of Quality.
 Your company has revolutionized Quality of all the Products it manufactures to standard which can be matched by none and commands premium pricing for all its products.